Portugal for Digital Nomads: The Definitive Guide 2023

 It is advised that the expats moving to Portugal must start researching for accommodation before they arrive in the country.

-Places to Work: Coworking in Portugal
+Places To Work: Coworking in Portugal

 Here are some of the best coworking offices in the country.

-Porto i/o: Porto i/o in Porto is a great way to meet and socialize with other digital nomads in the north of the city.
+Porto i/o in Porto is a great way to meet and socialize with other digital nomads in the north of the city.
 The offices are situated at four locations: Douro Riverside, downtown, Santa Catarina, and the last one on the seaside.
 Being a creative coworking spot, they organize regular lectures, workshops, and talks.

 This one is a significant coworking spot in central Lisbon.
 Besides, the offices are spacious and reflect plenty of natural light.
 These also feature a communal kitchen along with posh and hygienic bathrooms.

-Largo: Largo is located in a quiet area of the Peniche and is the only co-work hub in the district.
+Largo is located in a quiet area of the Peniche and is the only co-work hub in the district.
 The office is friendly, affordable, and provides all necessities for working.

-Ocupa Cowork: If you wish to work from a place near the river channels, adequate sunlight, and coffee, Ocupa can be your office.
+If you wish to work from a place near the river channels, adequate sunlight, and coffee, Ocupa can be your office.
 This place also allows you to form networks and grow your business from a professional space.

-Factory Braga: Factory Braga is a modern and functional coworking space.
+Factory Braga is a modern and functional coworking space.
 You can work sitting in work pods, communal workspaces, or casually in their lounge area.
 In addition, you get access to amenities like free use of meeting rooms, Nintendo Wii, ping pong, and other perks.

 Apart from these, there are other coworking offices spread all across the country.
-To list a few more, there is Avila Spaces Lisbon, Base Cowork in Leiria, Typographia in Porto, and many more.
+To list a few more, there is Avila Spaces in Lisbon, Base Cowork in Leiria, Typographia in Porto, and many more.

-Places to Meet: Networking in Portugal
+Places To Meet: Networking in Portugal

 There are many networking groups, centers, and professional associations dedicated to digital nomads.
-You can find more about it if you refer to the Portuguese business magazines and journals.
-Besides, some influential business groups like the Business Association of Portugal and Confederation of Portuguese Business are great for expats to meet each other and form networks.
+You can find out more about it if you refer to Portuguese business magazines and journals.
+Besides, some influential business groups like the Business Association of Portugal and the Confederation of Portuguese Business are great for expats to meet each other and form networks.